-Gulf War Illness Presumptive Conditions
+Gulf War Syndrome & Gulf War Presumptive Conditions

 As veterans began returning from service in the Gulf War, many began experiencing a cluster of otherwise unexplained illnesses.
-Sometimes these illnesses manifested during active duty, but in many cases, Gulf War-related symptoms developed years after exposure.
+Sometimes, these illnesses manifested during active duty, but in many cases, Gulf War-related symptoms developed years after exposure.
 Many veterans today may be suffering from health conditions and disabilities that stem from their Gulf War service.

 If you served in the Gulf War (or know someone who did) and are dealing with chronic illness or infectious disease, you may qualify for disability benefits by filing a VA claim with one or more Gulf War presumptive conditions.
 We encourage you to investigate whether you qualify, so you can get all the benefits you deserve!